 The relevant committee then makes decisions on appointments to a subcommittee.
-The Council, on recommendation of the Policy, Finance and Strategy Committee, makes decisions on appointments to a committee.
+The Council makes decisions on appointments to a committee.

 Reports recommending appointments should usually be considered in a public excluded portion of a Council or committee meeting.

 Section 48 of the Local Government Official Information and Meetings Act 1987 (LGOIMA) states that the public may be excluded from the whole or any part of a meeting when, amongst other things, "the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist".
 LGOIMA states that good reason will exist when it is necessary to protect the privacy of natural persons.